Best Beyblade Starter Sets: Complete Buying Guide for Beginners

 Best for Defense Strategies: UX-08 Silver Wolf 3-80FB Starter

 Prefer to outlast your opponents rather than overpower them?
-The Silver Wolf Starter excels at defensive play.
+The Silver Wolf Starter excels at defensive play and is one of the most unique Beyblades in the current lineup.

 The Silver Wolf Blade features a free-spinning plastic ring on its underside that absorbs incoming attacks.
 Combine this with smooth, sloped upper surfaces that deflect hits from above, and you’ve got a Beyblade that’s incredibly difficult to knock out.